Luxendo/luxendo-image/README.md

 The main goals for the Luxendo Image format are:

 * Stability and long-term compatibility
-* Store image data corresponding to different time points and channels in *separate* `.lux.h5` files, to keep file sizes as small as possible and facilitate the handling of the files.
+* To keep file sizes as small as possible and facilitate the handling of the files, enable linking from a "main" `.lux.h5` file to image data in *separate* `.lux.h5` files (e.g. for different time points and channels).
-* Easy linking to the *same* `.lux.h5` files from *different* "master" files (e.g. Fiji BigDataViewer) to provide compatibility with different tools / viewers while avoiding duplication of image data.
+* Easy linking to the *same* `.lux.h5` files from *different* "main" files (e.g. Fiji BigDataViewer) to provide compatibility with different tools / viewers while avoiding duplication of image data.
 * Enable everyone to load / output Luxendo Image files into / from their own software and custom processing / analysis pipelines.
 * Metadata:
   - Clearly distinguish between "acquisition" and "derived" metadata to transparently keep track of metadata, e.g. when multiple images are fused.